Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Application: Estimation of extremal coefficients

 From this representation and the union bound for $\PP(\max_{i \in I} X^*_i > u)$, it can be easily seen that $\tau_I \in [1,|I|]$ where $\tau_I= 1$ corresponds to the case that all the components of $(X_i)_{i \in I}$ are (asymptotically) fully dependent, while they are all asymptotically independent if $\tau_I = |I|$.
-This gives rise to the common interpretation of the extremal coefficient as the number of asymptotically independent variables among $(X_i^*)_{i \in I}$.
+This gives rise to the common interpretation of the extremal coefficient as the number of asymptotically independent variables among $(X_i^*)_{i \in I}$ \citep[cf.][]{schlather-tawn-2003}.
+Even though, in general, the spectral measure of the vector $\bm X = (X_1,\ldots,X_d)$ cannot be fully described by the set of extremal coefficients $(\tau_I)_{I \subset \{1,\ldots,d\}}$, they allow for the identification of the parameters in many popular parametric families and, consequently, statistical efficiency in the estimation of the extremal coefficients is expected to carry over to the estimation of the corresponding model parameters.
+Illustrations on the H\"usler-Reiss are given in Section \ref{sec:illustr}.